Sukanya807/Airbnb_Toronto_Price_Prediction/README.md

 Our raw data files are saved as S3 buckets in Amazon Web services.

 A PostgreSQL database connection has been established using AWS and the cleaned data along with other dataframes have been stored in the database.
+Evidences of database creation and loading can be found on [Database Images](Resources/images/database/)

 ## Data Analysis